 Thousands of humpback whales visit the warm waters of Hawaii every year between November and March.
 Migrating from seas as far as Alaska, these gentle giants partake in the longest seasonal migration of any mammal.

 During the winter months you can spot whales along the Kohala Coast, off the shores of North Kohala, and in Hilo Bay to the east.
 Historic Puukohola Heiau near Kawaihae Harbor literally means “hill of the whale,” and is still a popular whale watching spot today.
 Take a whale watching boat tour during the winter months for the best encounters.
 Seeing a massive humpback whale breach the sea is an incredible sight.

 Spinner Dolphins (Naia)

-Spinner dolphins are common throughout Hawaii and pods of these acrobatic marine mammals can frequently be seen off the south Kona Coast on Hawaii’s Big Island.
-Spinner dolphins are aptly named for their ability to spin as they leap out of the water.
+Spinner dolphins are common throughout Hawaii and pods of these acrobatic marine mammals can be readily seen off the south Kona Coast on Hawaii Island.
+Spinner dolphins are aptly named for their affinity to spin as they leap out of the water.
 Seeing these playful animals ride in the wake of your boat is an unforgettable — and not uncommon — experience.

 Green Turtles (Honu)

 Although they are a threatened species, Hawaiian green sea turtles, or honu, are the most common sea turtle found in Hawaii.
 You can see large honu swimming along the southern Kona Coast or resting on the sands of Kahaluu Beach and Punaluu Black Sand Beach in Kau.
 Because these are a protected species, it is important not to touch the honu.